 That’s pretty much all there is to it.
 The result is that the plane has a distinct look depending on which way it is pointed.
 Here is my RCM Basic Trainer in red and white.
 Notice that when it’s coming at you, you see red.

-As the plane flies away from you, you see a lot of white.
+As the plane flies away, you see a lot of white.

 There’s no mistaking that!
 When this plane is in the air it’s immediately obvious whether it’s coming or going.
-But what if the top and bottom look the same so it’s hard to tell whether the plane is banking toward you or away from you?
-Imagine that the plane is in front of you flying left to right.
-It catches a gust of wind and starts to bank a little bit, but you don’t know if it’s rolling left or right because it’s just a silhouette.
-If you tell it to roll the opposite way to flatten it out, but you guessed wrong, then you are actually telling it to roll more.
-When it does this you think the wind got worse or something, so you give it more aileron, which puts the plane into a death spiral.
-It’s always best to be able to distinguish the top from the bottom to avoid this kind of disaster.
+But what if the plane is flying left to right, and it’s in a slight bank?
+If the whole plane is the same color it’s hard to tell which way it’s rolling.
+It’s always best to be able to distinguish the top from the bottom to avoid this kind of confusion.
 A light top and dark bottom will tell you immediately which way your plane is turning.

 When it’s turning toward the pilot, the light colored top comes into view.